I once missed a product launch we’d spent three months building toward.

 - Evaluate Success: Review attendance records and employee surveys after six months to determine if absenteeism has decreased and make adjustments as needed.

-Project human resource management is a critical function that helps you plan, execute, and monitor everyday HR initiatives.
+Human resource management in project management plays a pivotal role in effectively planning, executing, and monitoring HR initiatives to ensure project success.
 Building strong working relationships, optimizing daily HR processes, and prioritizing key objectives help you achieve better business outcomes.

 Another thing I’d like to recommend is shifting to a project management software solution.